martinambrus/AuxiliaryASR/README.md

 ```

 Additionally, the diagonal attention prior now masks out padded timesteps, applies a light dropout (configurable through `model_params.attention_dropout`), and uses a tiny guided-attention helper for the first few thousand optimiser steps.
 By default the helper holds a λ of 0.05 for the first ~4k steps before settling to 0.02 with a narrower σ≈0.25 along the normalised axes.
 This gentle schedule nudges early monotonicity without undoing the coverage and blank-rate regularisers; if you notice diagonal coherence dropping (e.g., due to a masking bug), simply disable the prior by setting `use_diagonal_attention_prior` to `False`.

+For languages that struggle to form clean diagonals (e.g., low-resource Arabic corpora with heavier coarticulation), you can enable the new `diagonal_attention_prior_weight.boost` block.
+When the validation diagonal coherence falls below the configured threshold for a few consecutive epochs the trainer temporarily increases the guided-attention weight—capped by `max_weight`—and then lets it decay once alignments stabilise.
+The boost honours a cooldown so Czech-sized datasets continue to train with the lighter schedule while Arabic receives extra supervision only when necessary.

 To avoid choosing checkpoints that only excel at PER while misaligning attention or dropping symbols, training now logs a joint selection score that blends PER, diagonal coherence, and the normalised CTC length gap.
 The configuration exposes the coefficients under `checkpoint_selection` and the trainer will keep a `best_joint.pth` symlink pointing at the most alignment-friendly checkpoint observed so far.